 Disney also has struck a multi-year deal to bring the Disney Plus streaming service to Sky customers in the UK and Ireland.
 However, while you might reasonably expect Sky Q to support 4K streaming on Disney Plus, as it does on Netflix, sadly the service’s 4K titles appear only playable in HD and 5.1 audio.

 What does Disney Plus look like?

-The short answer: quite similar to Netflix.
-As you can see in the interface above, (which Disney revealed before its launch) it's image-led, with one big banner at the top promoting the latest film or show.
+The short answer: pretty similar to Netflix.
+As you can see in the interface above, it is familiarly image-led, with one big banner at the top promoting the latest film or show.

 You can also filter by which brand's content you want to see.
 So click Disney, and you'll only see Disney shows and films.
 The same goes for Pixar, Marvel, Star Wars and National Geographic.